 - In the container of a food processor, place red onion, garlic, dates, sun-dried tomatoes, parsley, fennel seeds, oregano, black pepper, and salt (optional).
 Process until finely chopped.

-- Add breadcrumbs, nut flour, and lemon juice to food processor, and process until combined.
+- Add flax seeds, breadcrumbs, nut flour, and lemon juice to food processor, and process until combined.

 - Add black-eyed peas to food processor, and process just a few seconds until the peas are mashed, but not pureed.